oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.2.1 Deny file
 Prevents the execution of a file.

-OpenC2 Consumers that receive the 'deny file' Command:
+OpenC2 Consumers that receive a 'deny file' Command:

 * but cannot access the file specified in the file Target
     * MUST respond with status code 500